noisiver/mod-activatezones/README.md

 This is a little like _SetAllCreaturesWithWaypointMovementActive_ but limited to specific zones.

+It only works in Eastern Kingdoms, Kalimdor, Outland and Northrend and it requires the _PreloadAllNonInstancedMapGrids_ config option to be enabled.

 # Additional information
 This module is part of my collection of modules.